|

 technological problem?
 Yes, just like when there were no potentially adequate

-processors with millions of Processing Elements (PE) and even less with
+with millions of Processing Elements (PE) and even less with billions of

-billions of Processing Elements: these devices would be enough to overcome
+Processing Elements: these devices would be enough to overcome the leap in

-the leap in computational capacity between deep neural networks and shallow
+computational capacity between deep neural networks and shallow neural

-neural networks.
+networks.
 But what technology has reached these numbers?
-RAM memory
+RAM memory and FLASH

 exponentially accelerate the execution speed of prototype-based neural